adaltas/node-thrift-hive/README.md

 -   `end`
     Emitted when there are no more rows to retrieve, not called if there was an error before.
+-   `both`
+    Convenient event combining the `error` and `end` events.
+Emitted when an error occured or when there are no more rows to retrieve.
+Return the same arguments than the `error` or `end` event depending on the operation outturn.

 The `client.query` functionreturn a Node [Readable Stream][4].
 It is possible to pipe the data into a [Writable Stream][5] but it is your responsibility to emit